 Amy has authored and presented on a variety of family law topics, including:

-- Guest Lecturer at Campbell University, Norman Adrian Wiggins School of Law on the topic of Equitable Distribution (Family Law, Spring 2017, Spring 2018, Spring 2019, Spring 2020, Spring 2021, Spring 2023).
+• Guest Lecturer at Campbell University, Norman Adrian Wiggins School of Law on the topic of Equitable Distribution, Family Law (Spring 2017, Spring 2018, Spring 2019, Spring 2020, Spring 2021, Spring 2023, Spring 2024)

-- Presenter, Annual Review on the topic of Family Law (North Carolina Bar Association, October 2017, October 2018).
+• Presenter, Annual Review on the topic of Family Law, North Carolina Bar Association (October 2017, October 2018)

-- Program Co-Chair, “Litigating a Family Law Case” (North Carolina Advocates for Justice, February 2018).
+• Program Co-Chair, “Litigating a Family Law Case” (North Carolina Advocates for Justice (February 2018)

-- Presenter, North Carolina Family Law Specialists Annual Conference on the topic of “To Add or Not To Add Corporations as a Party in Equitable Distribution” (North Carolina State Bar, August 2019).
+• Presenter, North Carolina Family Law Specialists Annual Conference on the topic of Ethics, North Carolina State Bar (July 2015)

 Community Recognition and Involvement